tuan-yojee/cypress4qa/README.md

         the cypress.json file and the cypress folder are created.

-* Cleanup and Update extension files
+* Cleanup and update extension files

         Let's remove
             * example.json under cypress/fixtures